TeachBooks/mirror_mude_book/book/multivariate/variables.md

 On this page, the region $\Omega$ over which the _joint probability_ is calculated is found by combining the regions $\Omega_x$ and $\Omega_y$ as a union or intersection.
 In other words, working with a combination of the four rectangular subregions portions of the 2D variable space.
 However, for many practical applications more complex regions must be considered; for example, a parametric equations that define a specific subregion (or multiple subregions) of the multivariate sample space.
 For example, evaluating the discharge of a river, $Q$, that is formed by the joining of the two rivers in our example: $Q = Q_1 + Q_2$.
 Later in this chapter we will consider this _function of random variables._ For now, we will continue with the rectangular subregions by revisiting the AND and OR probabilities from the discrete event case.

+(AND)=
 ## Intersection: AND

-As in the case of discrete events, _intersection_ is the probability that a specific set of events occur together, although now we consider a set of intervals on the number line for each random variable, $\Omega_i$, for all $i$.
+As in the case of {ref}`discrete events<AND_events>`, _intersection_ is the probability that a specific set of events occur together, although now we consider a set of intervals on the number line for each random variable, $\Omega_i$, for all $i$.
 This is directly analogous to the overlapping areas of the Venn diagrams; however, in this case the overlapping area is described in the real number plane (when dealing with two random variables).
 It is the region where _all_ sub-regions are overlapped.

 :::{card} Definition
 The **AND probability** is the _intersection_ of a set of $n$ events $\Omega_i$ is: